wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 **Message structure**

-With `Protected Payload Mode` in use message payload MUST BE sent as one binary item inside `Arguments|list`, while `ArgumentsKw|dict` MUST BE missing.
+With `Payload Passthru Mode` in use message payload MUST BE sent as one binary item inside `Arguments|list`, while `ArgumentsKw|dict` MUST BE missing.

 *Example.* Caller-to-Dealer `CALL` with encryption and key ID